 EU approved Chromium yeast - for normal blood sugar

-- Up to 10x better bioavailability than other chromium sources
+- Absorbed up to 10 times better than other chromium sources

-- Helps to maintain the body's normal blood sugar levels
+- Helps maintain normal blood sugar levels in the body

 - Contributes to a normal metabolism of dietary nutrients